YM-Xiu/AR-VIM/README.md

 └── ...
 ```

-## User Validation
+## User-Based Data Validation

-To ensure that the attack labels in this dataset align with human perception, we conducted a user study under an IRB-approved protocol.
+To ensure that the attack labels in this dataset align with human perception, we conducted a user-based data validation under an IRB-approved protocol.
 Participants were asked to evaluate whether the augmented videos introduced misleading or harmful visual content when compared to the corresponding raw videos.
+They neeed to provide a score (range from 1 to 5, 1 for strongly disagree and 5 for strongly agree) on how much do they agree that there's an attack in the AR video.

+The overall agreement level is 4.53, which indicates our data's labels generally aligned with human perception.

 <p align="center">
   <img src="imgs/likert.png" width="800"/>